 • 1 handful of peanuts

-* Hoisin sauce is purchased in the Asian establishments that are so abundant, or in the international areas of the Supermarkets.
-If not, you can prepare it at home by mixing:
+* Hoisin sauce is available in Asian stores, which are abundant, or in the international sections of supermarkets.
+Otherwise, you can prepare it at home by mixing:

 • 4 tablespoons low-salt soy sauce